jaragont/orchestration-workshop/_pages/1-the-e.md

 ### Dagster for "Extract" as Assets

-Instead of ad-hoc loading, define each raw data source as a Dagster `Asset`:
+Instead of ad-hoc loading, define each raw data source as a Dagster `Asset`.
+Let's create our first asset in `workshop-project/advanced/energy-analysis/src/energy_analysis/defs/assets.py`:

 ```python
 import dagster as dg